bloomberg/bde-tools/doc/bde_repo.rst

 --------

-A ``.dep`` file describes the allowed dependencies for either a package or package-group.
-A package-group's ``.dep`` file describes the other package-groups that components within that package-group may depend.
+A ``.dep`` file describes the allowed dependencies for either a package or a package-group.
+A package-group's ``.dep`` file describes the other package-groups that components within that package-group may depend on.
-Similarly, a package's ``.dep`` file describes the other packages within the *same* package-group which components within that package may depend.
-Note that a package's .dep file should *not* refer to other package-groups, since the dependencies on other package-groups are inherited from the package-group level .dep file.
+Similarly, a package's ``.dep`` file describes the other packages within the *same* package-group that components within that package may depend on.
+Note that a package's .dep file should *not* refer to other package-groups, since the dependencies on other package-groups are inherited from the package-group-level .dep file.

-The ``dep`` file format is a line separated text file.
+The ``dep`` file format is a line-separated text file.
 Each line contains a single entry (a package or a package group), blank lines are ignored, and portions of a line can be commented out using the prefix ``#``.